sibinvarghesemathew2002/Netflix_Replica/README.md

-## brotoype is doing in this folder path,that is sample/my-app
+### brotoype is doing in this folder path,that is sample/my-app

-## mine is just /sample, so dont worry
+### mine is just /sample, so dont worry

+### the api key should be generated and it should be changed in "src\constants\constants.js"

 # Getting Started with Create React App